guillaumeseur/hafele_connect_mesh/README.md

 4. **Ensure Other Devices Are Connected:**
    - Make sure you have other devices connected that you will need to control through Home Assistant.

+5. **Upload App Configuration to Cloud:**

+   After making any changes in the app or completing the first setup:

+   1. Change to 'Control mode' in the app.
+   2. Navigate to Gateway > Cloud settings > Synced networks.
+   3. Click on the network upload button to sync your configuration with the cloud.

 ### Troubleshooting

 - **Lights on the Gateway:**